Fixed-size, Semantic and Recursive Chunking Strategies for LLMs

 Chunking Strategies in Langformers

-As of writing this post, Langformers provides two main chunking strategies:
+As of writing this post, Langformers provides three main chunking strategies:

 Let's explore each in detail.